A Risk-Averse Preview-based $Q$-Learning Algorithm: Application to Highway Driving of Autonomous Vehicles: A Sampling-based Convex Program for Risk-averse preview-based Learning

-We now show that the Bellman operator with a reward function which is not necessarily bounded by a constant is a contraction mapping with respective to a weighted norm defined below. \begin{defn} \cite{bertsekas2018abstract} Consider a weight function $w:{S_k} \to \mathbb{R}$ where ${S_k}$ is a finite-dimensional vector space.
-Let $w(s) > 0,\forall s \in {S_k}$ and define the weighted sup-norm as
+We now show that the Bellman operator with a reward function that is not necessarily bounded by a constant is a contraction mapping with respective to a weighted norm defined in Definition \ref{defn:5}.